OkayJerry/flame-gui/index.md

----
-title: index
-layout: template
-filename: index.md
----
 # Index
 ## About This Site
-Welcome to flame-gui's official user documentation!
+Welcome to **flame-gui**'s official user documentation!
 This quick index is here to help find the things you may be interested in.

 ## Flame-Gui
 ### Getting Started